area9innovation/flow9/doc/development.markdown

     flowuses lib/translation.flow

-run from `c:\flow\` will produce a "users.svg" file with a call graph of that file.
+run from `c:\flow9\` will produce a "users.svg" file with a call graph of that file.
 It requires "dot" from the Graphviz package to be in your path.
 (This program uses a flow parser written in *lingo*, so it does have a few small differences in the syntax allowed compared to the compiler.
 You might get a syntax error.
 If so, rewrite the code to an equivalent notation,